CarVac/MeleeConchRuleset/ruleset.md

 3. Timer-based empty pivot enhancement
 4. Angle- and timer-based ledgedash enhancement

-Filters may be linearly chained so that the output of one is used as the input to the next.
+Filters may be linearly chained so that the output of one is used as the input to the next. (you can use several filters in a row, but they must not go their separate ways and rejoin so as to get information from deep in the past)

 ### Digital Input, Analog Stick Outputs

 When simultaneous opposing cardinal Digital Inputs are pressed, the output must be resolved according to one of the following options:

-1. Neutral: when opposing cardinals are pressed, the output must be 0.
+1. Neutral: when opposing cardinals are pressed, the output must be 0 in that axis.
 2. Second-Input Priority, No Reactivation (2IP No Reactivation): when one cardinal is already pressed and its opposing cardinal is also pressed, the output follows the second cardinal.
 However, if the second cardinal is released, the output must be 0 instead of *reactivating* the first cardinal.

+(these are intended to prevent overly strong dashdance timing mixups)

+**For future research: travel time emulation**

 Modifier Inputs used to influence the output coordinate of an Analog Stick may not change the Zone (neutral, cardinal in the deadzone, or diagonal quadrant) of the coordinate.

-B, when used as a Modifier Input, must only increase the radius of the Analog Stick Output.
+B, when used as a Modifier Input, must only increase the radius of the Analog Stick Output and cannot change the Analog Stick Output angle more than 0.5 degrees, and cannot modify the Analog Stick Output coordinate to any that produces either side-B or up/down-B based on grounded/airborne state.
+(Why?
+This is imported wholesale from the SWT ruleset but just reworded)

 The following Analog Stick coordinates must not be accessible using Digital Inputs for either the Control Stick or the C-Stick: